AMWA-TV/ms-05-01/docs/Definitions.md

 **Framework mechanism** Architectural mechanism essential to NCA operation in any type of device.
 Conformant Devices must implement all of the Framework Mechanisms.

-**Feature-set mechanism** Optional mechanisms that may be configured into schemas as needed.
+**Feature-set mechanism** Optional mechanisms that may be configured into blockspecs as needed.

 **List** Written **list\<V\>:** an ordered set of values of datatype **V** that is accessed via an index. **V** may be a simple datatype or an object.